 How VAT applies if you give or get sponsorship.

 This notice explains how VAT applies if you give or receive sponsorship.
-It has been restructured and rewritten but the technical content has not changed from the July 1995 edition.
+A new section on crowdfunding has been added.

 A person who gets sponsorship will normally be making a supply to the sponsor.
 This means that even if the other taxable supplies you make would otherwise be below the VAT registration limits, you may become liable to register because of your sponsorship income.
 If you are not already registered for VAT you should read Notice 700/1: should I be registered for VAT.
 You may also be making taxable supplies if you’re a sponsor giving sponsorship in the form of goods or services rather than by payment of a sum of money.